 Colorado APS has developed a systematic assessment tool that underwent a validation process.
-The validation process is critical to ensuring the reliability and validity of the data, which is why validated assessment tools are recommended (ACL, 2016; De Donder et al., 2014).
+The validation process is critical to ensuring the reliability and validity of the data, which is why validated assessment tools are recommended (ACL, 2020; De Donder et al., 2014).
 The assessment involves an evaluation of the client's strengths and needs to determine risk8 and safety9.
 Caseworkers create a holistic evaluation of risk to identify areas that place the client at risk and areas that are strengths for the client.
-The client's current support system, such as caregivers in place or family or friends who help the client, is also noted.